 GCC-specific considerations

-For applicants from the UAE, Saudi Arabia, Kuwait, Bahrain, and Qatar, there are a few additional points worth knowing before you compile your documents.
+For applicants from the UAE, Saudi Arabia, Kuwait, Bahrain, and Qatar, a few additional points can make the difference between a clean file and a confusing one.

 How Spanevo can help

-Calculating your income correctly is the first step, but assembling the right documents in the right format for the UGE is where most applications run into trouble.
+Calculating your income correctly is the first step.
+The harder part is assembling the right documents in the right format for the UGE, especially if your income is paid in a foreign currency or your residency structure is not straightforward.

 - Income calculation and threshold confirmation for your specific situation

-- Document review to ensure every item meets 2026 UGE standards
+- Document review to check whether each item meets current UGE expectations

 - Translation coordination for Arabic or other non-Spanish documents

-- UGE filing and follow-up through to approval
+- UGE filing and follow-up through to decision

 Key takeaways

-- One-time payments don’t count: bonuses, inheritance, and property sales are excluded
+- One-time payments do not replace recurring income: bonuses, inheritance, and property sales should not be treated as monthly salary.

 Unsure whether your income qualifies under the 2026 rules?
-Book a free 30-minute consultation: we’ll review your specific situation and confirm your eligibility before you start gathering documents.
+Book a free 15-minute consultation: we’ll review your specific situation and confirm your eligibility before you start gathering documents.